veraPDF/veraPDF.github.io/policy/index.md

-You'll need to select the Policy option from the [report dropdown menu](/gui#report-drop) which will enable the "Choose Policy" button and you'll be able to load [the schmematron policy](info-dict/title-mandatory.sch).
+You'll need to select the Policy option from the [report dropdown menu](/gui#report-drop) which will enable the "Choose Policy" button and you'll be able to load [the schematron policy](info-dict/title-mandatory.sch).
 You'll then need to press the "Choose PDF" button to select the PDF files to check.
 Navigate to this corpus subdirectory `veraPDF-corpus/PDF_A-1b/6.1 File structure/6.1.5 Document information dictionary` and select the 4 pass case files at the bottom of the list